Greycampus/pythondjango/installation/README.md

 You have successfully set <img src="../assets/postgres.png" height="40"> as working database for <img src="../assets/djaa.png" height="40">

+---
-## setting django server using gunicorn and nginx for deployment
+## Setting Django server using Gunicorn and Nginx for deployment
+---
 ## Prerequisites

 A ubuntu machine(with root privileges) with internet